Doctoral Alumni

 Thesis Title: Molecular, physiological and life-history mechanisms of adaptation during range expansion of the mosquito Aedes albopictus

-Jenn received her BS in Biology and a minor in Art History from Canisius College in Buffalo.
+Jenn received her B.S. in Biology and a minor in Art History from Canisius College in Buffalo.
 Her research focused on the molecular, physiological, and evolutionary underpinnings of photoperiodic diapause in the mosquito Aedes albopictus.
 Her awards include the Cosmos Club’s Young Scholars Award and the Entomological Society of America’s President’s Prize for the best student oral presentation in physiology, biochemistry, toxicology or molecular biology at the 2007 annual meeting.

 She is currently working as a staff scientist for the Environmental Protection Agency (EPA).